Fiona Maddocks: Life and career

 Throughout her career, Maddocks had a central role in the founding of three media organizations, a TV station, Newspaper and Magazine.
 The first of these was Channel 4, which she helped found in 1982.
 She was also the first music editor for The Independent, and founding editor for BBC Music Magazine, the world's largest classical music magazine.

 Maddocks has written four books, the first of which was a survey on the 12th-century composer Hildegard of Bingen in 2001.
 Published by Headline in the UK and Doubleday in the US, it was described by the literary agent Felicity Bryan Associates as a "great critical success", and was later reissued by Faber and Faber; by 2019 it was on its 5th reprint.
 This was followed by a compilation of interviews with the composer Harrison Birtwistle, published in 2014 to coincide with his 80th birthday.
 In 2016, Maddocks published anthology of 100 pieces she recommends 'to carry you through life'.
 Her fourth book, Twentieth-Century Classical Music: A Ladybird Expert Book, was published in 2018.

 She resides in both London and Oxford and has two daughters.
+Her second marriage was to the artist Tom Phillips, until his death in 2022.
 Also a violinist, Maddocks enjoys playing in chamber ensembles with friends.
 She was a jury member for the 2019 International Opera Award and is a trustee for the Pimlico Opera.